Lakeland Terrier (Wheaten)

 Lakeland Terrier (Black and Tan)

 The Lakeland Terrier was first recognized as a Pure Breed in 1928.
 But today there are still Terriers of the Border Region called Fell and Patterdale Terriers which work in the traditional manner in the Lakes District of England but are not yet recognized by the Kennel Club UK.
-So whilst acknowledging these current working types of terriers, in-depth discussion here is confined to the recognized pure breed which is the Lakeland Terrier.
+So, whilst acknowledging these current working types of terriers, in-depth discussion here is confined to the recognized pure breed which is the Lakeland Terrier.

-History of the Lakeland Terrier in Australia
+History of Lakeland Terriers in Australia

 Lakeland Terrier 1954

-In Australia, a couple of Lakelands were imported into Victoria in the late 1940's.
+In Australia, a couple of Lakeland Terrierss were imported into Victoria in the late 1940's.
 Then in 1954 Mr Fell and his daughter Sadie Moorby arrived here from England with the legendary dog 'Jims Swell' (pictured) plus a couple of well-bred bitches from the famous 'Blackwell' kennels in UK.
 These founded the Manesty Kennels which have had a great influence on the Lakeland Terrier here spanning 60 years.